suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 **Other style guidance**

-* Add description and I/O params to all functions and methos.
+* Add description, arguments and returns (I/O params) to all functions and methos.
 * Both the docstrings and dedicated documentation pages (readme file, tutorials, how-to examples, discussions, and glossary) should include cross-references to any mentioned module, class, function, method, attribute, or documentation page.
-* Document API using [Sphink-apidoc](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html).**Maybe this point should be described more**
+* We use [Travis](https://travis-ci.org/) to test code.
+* Use a code checker:
+  * [pylint](https://pypi.org/project/pylint/): a  Python static code analysis tool.
+  * [pyflakes](https://pypi.python.org/pypi/pyflakes/):a tool to check Python code for errors by parsing the source file instead of importing it.
+  * [pycodestyle](https://pypi.org/project/pycodestyle/): (formerly `pep8`) a tool to check Python code against some of the style conventions in PEP 8.
+  * [flake8](https://pypi.org/project/flake8/): a tool that glues together `pycodestyle`, `pyflakes`, `mccabe` to check the style and quality of Python code.
+  * [vim-flake8](https://github.com/nvie/vim-flake8): a `flake8` plugin for Vim.

 <!-- Links References -->